awslabs/amazon-neptune-tools/neptune-gremlin-client/readme.md

 The client also provides support for IAM database authentication, and for connecting to Neptune via a network or application load balancer.

+If your application uses a lot of concurrent clients, you should proxy endpoint refresh requests through a Lambda function that periodically queries the Management API and then caches the results on behalf of your clients.
+This repository includes an AWS Lambda function that can act as a Neptune endpoints information proxy.

   - **[New May 24 2022 – version 1.0.6]** Upgraded to version 3.5.2 of the Java Gremlin driver.

   - **[New May 24 2022 – version 1.0.5]** Upgraded to version 3.4.13 of the Java Gremlin driver.